 Liz Kelly’s concept of the ‘conducive context’ was formulated to understand what similarities there are between different social spaces where violence against women and girls occurs (2016).
 Kelly suggests two main factors that such sites might have in common.
 First, they are characterised by ‘institutionalised power and authority’, where this authority is ‘gendered’.
 This can be understood as a distribution of power within an institution (or set of institutions) whereby positions of authority are disproportionately held by men and/or cultural norms of masculinity confer authority (similarly to Connell’s ‘gender regimes’ (2006)).
-Second, there is ‘limited external challenge’, i.e. these gendered forms of power and authority are not challenged by other forms of authority existing outside the institution (Kelly, 2016: n.p.).
-An example that illustrates these points is the family, which has historically been characterised by strong male authority, while also being a space that is private and outside the jurisdiction of the state or other forms of social control.
-In the rest of this chapter, I analyse the culture of classical music in higher education in relation to these aspects of the conducive context: first, ‘institutionalised power and authority’ which is gendered; and second, that such forms of authority cannot be challenged by competing forms of power outside the institution.
+Second, there is ‘limited external challenge’, that is, these gendered forms of power and authority are not challenged by other forms of authority existing outside the institution (Kelly, 2016: n.p.).
+An example that illustrates these points is the family, which has historically been characterised by strong male authority while also being a space that is private and outside the jurisdiction of the state or other forms of social control.
+In the rest of this chapter, I analyse the culture of classical music in higher education in relation to these aspects of the conducive context: first, ‘institutionalised power and authority’, which is gendered; and second, that such forms of authority cannot be challenged by competing forms of power outside the institution.

 Institutionalised authority and gendered power in classical music

 Institutionalised gendered power relations have been relatively well documented within the classical music industry and classical music education (Bull, 2016b; Green, 1997; O’Toole, 1995; Scharff, 2015; 2017).
 Leadership and authority positions are disproportionately held by white men, despite higher numbers of predominantly white middle- and upper-class girls learning classical music as children (Bull, 2021; Green, 1997; Scharff, 2017).
-In the UK, for example, recent studies have found that as few as 1.5 percent (Scharff, 2017) to 5 percent (Royal Philharmonic Society, 2019) of professional conductors working in the UK are women, and more prestigious roles such as orchestral section leaders or conservatoire teachers are more likely to be held by men than women (Scharff, 2017).
+In the UK, for example, recent studies have found that as few as 1.5 percent (Scharff, 2017) to 5 percent (Royal Philharmonic Society, 2019) of professional conductors working in the UK are women, and other prestigious roles such as orchestral section leaders or conservatoire teachers are more likely to be held by men than women (Scharff, 2017).

-The operatic canon – widely used in classical music education – normalises male violence against women and girls through frequent – often racialised – depictions that glorify or minimise it (Bull, 2019; Vincent, forthcoming).
+The operatic canon – widely used in classical music education – normalises male violence against women and girls through frequent, often racialised depictions that glorify or minimise it (Bull, 2019; Vincent, forthcoming).
 Within cultures of classical music practice more widely, institutionalised power and authority is also well evidenced through reverence to the authority of the composer and the score (Goehr, 1991; Kingsbury, 1988; Nettl, 1988), which in turn gives authority to the teacher, both in the one-to-one lesson and in public masterclasses.
 This also occurs through the social organisation of canonic repertoire that institutionalises the role of the conductor (Lambeau, 2015) and the ongoing weighting of programming towards dead white male composers (Donne, 2021; Bain, 2019).
 Analysing the microsocial dynamics of how this authority is constructed and normalised can help to understand how it is perpetuated and reproduced (Bull, 2019: 114-119; O’Toole, 1994).